|Launch of the new ETC/CCA

 A New European Topic Centre (ETC) will help EEA improve information on climate change impacts, vulnerability and adaptation (ETC/CCA) across Europe. (more...)

-The ETC/CCA is a consortium of 14 partner organisations from EEA member countries, led by the Italian Euro-Mediterranean Center on Climate Change (CMCC), which combine their research and information expertise in the area of CCIVA.
+The 2014-2018 ETC/CCA Consortium is made up of 14 Partner Organisations from EEA member countries, led by the Italian Euro-Mediterranean Center on Climate Change (CMCC), that combine their thematic expertise in the area of CCIVA.